 - Do your visitors have the capability to contact you through your website?

-Localising the shopping cart/payment area of a website doesn’t just include translation.
+Localising the shopping cart/payment area of a website does not just include translation.
 You also have to research the payment methods, buyer activities and Trust Anchors you will need to have in place on your site prior to launch.
 Conducting an Online QA via a staging platform will allow a native speaker of your target market to work their way through your localised site, pointing out any areas which need to be improved before you go ahead and push the site live.

 The handling of customer enquiries is one area that your business may fall short if you do not have the in-house capabilities to communicate directly with your customers in their language.
 Having a plan in place for this is something you should again think about during the initial stages of your strategy.